PawelWisn/Fleet-Flow/README.md

 # Pre-commit

 Consider using pre-commit feature for keeping code clean.
 It will automatically fix style issues on commit.
-Currently frontend is excluded from reformatting

 Installation and usage: